 What is the difference between online and offline ambassadors?

 This year’s edition of Europe on Track has 3 routes: 2 physical routes and 1 online route.
 The offline ambassadors will be assigned to one of the 2 physical routes.
 During their trip they will conduct interviews and give workshops to participants in every city they visit.
 The online ambassadors will be assigned to the online route.
 They will facilitate online workshops and conduct online interviews from home with people from cities that are part of the online route.

 Can I apply if I’m not a member of a student organisation or NGO?

 Yes, you can apply as an ambassador for Europe on Track 10 also if you are not a member of a student organisation or NGO.

 What tasks do you expect ambassadors to carry out?

 Ambassadors will need to deliver workshops, interview young people, and meet with local stakeholders and political representatives in each of the cities they visit.
-Throughout their journey, they will prepare written (e.g. blog posts) and graphic (e.g. pictures and videos) material for the social media and external channels of Europe on Track.
+Throughout their journey, they will prepare written (e.g. social media posts) and graphic (e.g. pictures and videos) material for the social media and external channels of Europe on Track.
 At the end of the journey, they will finalise the material they produced and carry out an evaluation to help out with measuring the impact of the project.
-They will participate in an online conference which will take place after the end of the journey.
+They will participate in a conference which will take place after the end of the journey.

 How will the ambassadors be prepared for the project?

 The routes start off with a week long training for the ambassadors of the physical routes where they will be prepared for their journey and finalise the workshops that they will give during the project.
-This training will take place in Budapest from 8th April – 16th April.
+This training will take place in Central Europe from 2nd April – 8th April.
 From the moment the ambassadors are selected until the start of the routes the chosen ambassadors will work together with the project team on the preparation of the workshops already in an online setting.

 How much time per week is needed for the project?